-Cervical cancer incidence is approximately three times higher for Indigenous than non-Indigenous women and mortality approximately five times higher.
+Cervical cancer incidence is approximately three times greater for Indigenous than non-Indigenous women and mortality approximately five times greater.

 Australia has had a nationally coordinated approach to cervical screening, the National Cervical Screening Program (NCSP) since the early 1990s, including Pap Test Registers (PTR) that provide data to monitor and evaluate cervical screening.

-However, the registers do not record Indigenous status; consequently, no data on cervical screening for Indigenous women are available.
+However, the registers do not record Indigenous status and consequently, no data on cervical screening for Indigenous women are available..
 It is not known whether screening participation rates for Indigenous women are improving over time, are higher in urban and remote areas or vary between states and territories; nor is it known whether Indigenous women with abnormal Pap tests receive adequate and timely follow-up and treatment.

 Our research has found: